-The standardized score for this metric is based on how the school performed against its targets set forth in the previous year's School Quality Reports.
+The metric score for this metric is based on how the school performed against its

+2017-18 targets in the previous year's School Quality Reports.
 The first digit reflects the highest target level achieved, and the two digits after the decimal point reflect how close the school was to the next higher target.
-(For example, a score of 3.50 means that the school met its Meeting Target level, and was halfway between the Meeting Target level and the Exceeding Target level.)

-This metric will not be available in the June 2017 release of 2016-17 Framework results.
-It will be included in the Fall 2017 release of the 2016-17 School Quality Reports.
+This metric will not be available in the June 2018 release of 2017-18 Framework results.
+It will be included in the Fall 2018 release of the 2017-18 School Quality Reports.

-Movement of Students with Disabilities to Less Restrictive Environments (Non-District 75 Schools)
+Movement of Students with Disabilities to Less Restrictive Environments

+(Non-District 75 Schools)

-The standardized score for this metric is based on the targets published in the previous year's School Quality Reports.
+The metric score for this metric is based on the 2017-18 targets published in the previous year's School Quality Reports.
 The first digit reflects the highest target level achieved, and the two digits after the decimal point reflect how close the school was to the next higher target.
-(For example, a score of 3.50 means that the school met its Meeting Target level, and was halfway between the Meeting Target level and the Exceeding Target level.)

 We calculate and report this metric separately for EMS grades and HS grades.
-If a school spans both EMS grades and HS grades (and received metric values and scores for both school types), the average of the EMS standard score and the HS standard score for less restrictive environment is used for Framework scoring.
+If a school spans both EMS grades and HS grades (and received metric values and scores for both school types), we use the average of the EMS score and the HS score for less restrictive environment for Framework scoring.

-This metric will not be available in the June 2017 release of 2016-17 Framework results.
-It will be included in the Fall 2017 release of the 2016-17 School Quality Reports.
+This metric will not be available in the June 2018 release of 2017-18 Framework results.
+It will be included in the Fall 2018 release of the 2017-18 School Quality Reports.

-Movement of Students with Disabilities to Less Restrictive Environments (District 75 Schools)
+Movement of Students with Disabilities to Less Restrictive Environments

+(District 75 Schools)

-The standardized score for this metric is based on how the school performed against its targets set forth in the previous year's School Quality Reports.
+The metric score for this metric is based on how the school performed against its 2017-18 targets in the previous year's School Quality Reports.
 The first digit reflects the highest target level achieved, and the two digits after the decimal point reflect how close the school was to the next higher target.
-(For example, a score of 3.50 means that the school met its Meeting Target level, and was halfway between the Meeting Target level and the Exceeding Target level.)

-This metric will not be available in the June 2017 release of 2016-17 Framework results.
-It will be included in the Fall 2017 release of the 2016-17 School Quality Reports.
+This metric will not be available in the June 2018 release of 2017-18 Framework results.
+It will be included in the Fall 2018 release of the 2017-18 School Quality Reports.

-Percentage of Students Integrated into Non-District 75 Environments (District 75 Schools)
+Percentage of Students Integrated into Non-District 75 Environments

+(District 75 Schools)

-The standardized score for this metric is based on how the school performed against its targets set forth in the previous year's School Quality Reports.
+The metric standardized score for this metric is based on how the school performed against its 2017-18 targets in the previous year's School Quality Reports.
 The first digit reflects the highest target level achieved, and the two digits after the decimal point reflect how close the school was to the next higher target.
-(For example, a score of 3.50 means that the school met its Meeting Target level, and was halfway between the Meeting Target level and the Exceeding Target level.)

-This metric will not be available in the June 2017 release of 2016-17 Framework results.
-It will be included in the Fall 2017 release of the 2016-17 School Quality Reports.
+This metric will not be available in the June 2018 release of 2017-18 Framework results.
+It will be included in the Fall 2018 release of the 2017-18 School Quality Reports.